skip to content

 }

-That async keyword would throw errors in traditional React, but Server Components embrace asynchronous operations natively.
-This makes data fetching feel natural and seamless, right within your component.
+Server Components can use the async keyword natively, which would throw errors in traditional React components.
+This makes data fetching natural and seamless within your component.

 2. Direct Access to Backend Resources

-Server Components can directly talk to databases, file systems, and other server-only resources without exposing sensitive credentials to the client.
+Server Components can directly access databases, file systems, and other server-only resources without exposing sensitive credentials to the client.
 This means:

 • No more building separate API endpoints just to fetch data for your UI